ricallinson/mojito_mojit_sample_package/readme.md

         }
     ]

-You can use npm to link to the required Mojit as you develop it.
+You can use npm to link to a Mojit as you develop it.

     npm link ../dir/to/mojit

-Then when your done you install it like any other package.
+Once you've publish your Mojit it's then installed like any other npm package.

     npm install mojit_package_name